 George L. Mosse History Peer Advisors:

 The George L. Mosse Peer Advisor program was established in 2004 as a collaboration between the Mosse Program and the UW History Department.
 Our Peer Advisors are advanced history majors trained in student services.
-Aly and Mingcong can respond to a wide variety of questions pertaining to the History major and studying at UW-Madison more broadly.
+Isabelle Cook and Jack Halverson can respond to a wide variety of questions pertaining to the History major and studying at UW-Madison more broadly.
 They can also declare the History major.

 Peer Advisor Testimonials: